RTEMS/rtems-docs/README.txt

 suitable texlive environment and this results in quality that is not at the production level.

-The hosts which produce production quality is:
+The hosts which produce production quality are:

  FreeBSD
  CentOS 6 and 7 (if using texlive, not RPMs of texlive)